Teerutpan/Cyclistic-Analysis-Project/README.md

 2.	“day_of_week” for calculate the day of the week that each ride started using the “WEEKDAY” command.
 Google sheet command : WEEKDAY(date, [type])
 3.	“started_at(H)” for creating hour in day from the date.
 Google sheet command : TEXT(number, format)

+#### Process for all data (Nov 2022 - Oct 2023) by R studio desktop.
+After that I start processing data with R studio desktop for Nov 2022 – Oct 2023 as the method below.
+Clean up and add data to prepare for analysis.
+After inspecting the new table that has been created, I start to process the data as step below.
+1. Select analysis column only, including rideable_type, started_at, start_station_name, ended_at, and member_casual.
+2. Check for the missing values.
+3. Remove all the missing values.
+4. Check for duplicate rows.
+5. Remove duplicate rows.
+6. Add columns that list the date, month, day, and year of each ride.
+This will allow us to aggregate ride data for each month, day, or year.
+7. Create column ride length to calculate duration since the data did not have the trip duration.
+8. Convert "ride_length" from Factor to numeric so we can run calculations on the data.
+9. There are some rides where trip duration shows up as negative, including several hundred rides where Divvy took bikes out of circulation for quality control reasons.
+I want to delete these rides by filter only “ride_length” >= 1 and <= 480 minutes.
+10. Notice that the days of the week and month are out of order so, let's fix that.

+## Analyze & Share

 #### Analyze and create visualization for sampling data (Dec 2022) by google sheet.
-Then I proceed to the basic sampling analyze step for one month (Dec 2022).
+I proceed to the basic sampling analyze step for one month (Dec 2022).
 The result is shown in chart below.

 ##### Number of Rides by User(Dec 2022)
 ![Number of Rides by User (Dec 2022)](https://github.com/Teerutpan/Cyclistic-Analysis-Project/assets/152750283/98337a7e-7884-4f5e-b7ee-02213993d873)